We recently asked our clients to describe depression, anxiety, and recovery and here is what they told us:

 Third, it is helpful to identify your values and practice behaviors aligned with those values.
 To do this, you must identify the things that are most important to you.
 What do you want to prioritize in your life?
 Maybe it is taking risks, building strong relationships, or having more compassion for yourself and others.
 These are just a few examples of what some have chosen as values to help them in recovery.

-You can change unhealthy patterns of behavior
+Change unhealthy patterns of behavior

 Many times on your recovery journey, you will come across a fork in the road.
 You can ask yourself, in these moments: